ROZBEH/CarND-MPC-Project/README.md

 </br>

 VI.
 Latency of 100 microsecond is considered.
-Before passing the states to the solver, all the states are getting updates based on the latency of 0.1 second.
+Before passing the states to the solver, all the states are getting updated based on the latency of 0.1 second.
 For example the next cross track error becomes cte + v * sin(epsi) * dt in which dt is the latency of 0.1 second.

 VII.
 Final video of the result is provided below.
 Please click on the following image to view the full video on YouTube.